PVD & ATM Explained – PVD Coatings Part II

 PVD Coatings Explained

-Of all the PVD Coating Processes available, the Cathodic Arc PVD allows for the greatest amount of energy provided by PVD Coatings.
+Out of all the PVD Coating options, the Cathodic Arc PVD allows for the greatest amount of energy provided by PVD Coatings.
 This is due to the process’s energy originating from the directly ionized cathode target material.
-In contrast, other PVD Coating Processes – like sputtering – will energize (ionize), an inert gas, causing a ricochet ion to deflect another target material atom (ion) to, then, travel and rest on your part.
-This “sputtering” coating technique supplies less energy, creating an environment where the PVD coating does not adhere as well to the tool substrate.
+In contrast, other PVD Coating Processes – like sputtering – will energize (ionize), an inert gas, causing a ricochet ion to deflect another target material atom (ion) to travel and rest on your part.
+This “sputtering” coating technique supplies less energy, creating an environment where PVD coatings will not adhere as well to the tool substrate.

 Our problem-solving acronym ATM will highlight each factor’s value, which goes into determining how well PVD Coatings will perform.